 Rooting Disadvantages:

-Talking about the Magisk Root process, it doesn’t require a Custom Recovery like TWRP on your Android devices to flash any file.
-If somehow your device gets bricked or encounters any software bug then you can easily remove the root access too.
+The Magisk Root process doesn’t require a Custom Recovery like TWRP on your Android devices to flash any file.
+If your device gets bricked or encounters a software bug, you can easily remove the root access, too.

 How to Root Any Xiaomi Redmi, Poco, or Mi Devices Using Magisk

-This guide will show you an effortless way to root any of your Xiaomi devices using Magisk even without TWRP Recovery.
-Let’s go through all the rooting steps below, including the necessary requirements and download links.
-It is important to review all the requirements thoroughly before starting the rooting process to prevent any potential errors or failures.
+This guide will show you an effortless way to root any Xiaomi devices using Magisk even without TWRP Recovery.
+Let’s review all the rooting steps below, including the requirements and download links.
+It is important to thoroughly review all the requirements before starting the rooting process to prevent potential errors or failures.

-Please Note: You may not get official OTA updates automatically after installing Root.
-You must manually update your handset whenever the new software update is available.
+Please Note: After installing Root, you may not automatically receive official OTA updates.
+You must manually update your handset whenever a new software update is available.

 Pre-Requirements:

-• Take a full data backup (No Root) of your device before doing anything.
-If in case, anything goes wrong, you can get back your data.
+- Before doing anything, take a full data backup (No Root) of your device.
+If anything goes wrong, you can get your data back.

 Download Links:

-Disclaimer: We at GetDroidTips will not be responsible for any kind of damage that happens to your Xiaomi device while or after following this guide or enabling root access.
-So, do this at your own risk, and take a full data backup for sure.
+Disclaimer: We at GetDroidTips are not responsible for any damage that happens to your Xiaomi device while or after following this guide or enabling root access.
+So, do this at your own risk, and make sure to take a full data backup.

 Steps to Extract and Patch Boot.image via Magisk

-• Let’s hope that you’re already running on the latest Stock ROM or already have downloaded the Stock ROM.
+- Let’s hope you’re already running on the latest Stock ROM or have already downloaded the Stock ROM.
 Now, just extract it on your PC.

-• Connect your Xiaomi device via a USB cable to the PC and copy the boot.img file only from the extracted folder to your device storage.
+- Connect your Xiaomi device to the PC via a USB cable, and copy the boot.img file only from the extracted folder to your device’s storage.

 Finally, you need to follow the second method to flash the patched boot image file on your Xiaomi smartphone.